CMU-313/CMU-313.github.io/docs/recitations/reci9-open-source.md

 # Recitation 9: Open Source Projects

 ## Overview
-This recitation will give you the opportunity to familiarize yourself with various open source projects and help your team with finding a project to work on for Homework 6.
+This recitation will give you the opportunity to familiarize yourself with various open source projects and help your team with finding a project to work on for Project 5.

 ## Context
 Open source software refers to software where the code is openly available, allowing contributors to freely run, modify, contribute, and redistribute the code.
 These projects provide a great learning experience of working with large codebases to beginner programmers, and give you the opportunity to contribute to software that’s used by a large number of community members.